 Paid search marketing is an effective way for brands to generate qualified leads and a higher return on investment.
 So it’s no surprise that they are always on the lookout for more customers and better sales.

-A service that offers quality pay-per-click solutions is bound to attract the interest of these businesses and do well.
+A service that offers quality pay-per-click solutions is bound to attract the interest of this new business and do well.

 While it is a fantastic idea to start an agency and offer tailored PPC solutions to clients, you probably have the following questions: